Brian Shaw (strongman): 2009

 In 2009, he entered Fortissimus, otherwise known as the Strongest Man on Earth competition, in Canada where he came in third and was the only man to lift six Atlas Stones weighing from 300–425 lb.
 He then competed in Romania in the Strongman Super Series.
 In September, he traveled to his second World's Strongest Man contest in Valletta.
 There he was grouped in what was termed the "group of death" not least because of his presence in it.
 Alongside him in this group was Zydrunas Savickas who went on to win the title.
 Although Savickas won the group, he and Shaw were separated by just two points.
 In the final, Shaw went on to attain a podium finish, something Randell Strossen of IronMind had predicted would happen when he said "he has to be considered a favorite for a podium position.
 If he can stay healthy, there's no end to what he could do.
 He's got these gifts.
-He's the total package."
+He's the total package".

 2010

 Shaw qualified for the finals at the 2010 World's Strongest Man in Sun City, South Africa in September 2010.
 He was tied for the lead at the end of the finals with Zydrunas Savickas and lost by countback, a system of scoring based on how the athletes placed in each event throughout the finals.
 Savickas had higher overall placings (2 first places and 1 second place out of 6 events) than Shaw (2 first places and 1 fourth place out of 6 events) and won the 2010 title.
-Shaw had a costly mistake in the first event of the finals, the Loading Race, failing to secure a third 125kg sack onto the platform.
+Shaw had a costly mistake in the first event of the finals, the Loading Race, failing to secure a third 125 kg sack onto the platform.
 He fell from a 1st place finish to 3rd place in that event, costing him valuable points against Savickas.

 Shaw competed against Savickas again in October 2010 at the Giants Live Istanbul contest.
 Shaw again finished second behind Savickas.

 Shaw won the inaugural Jón Páll Sigmarsson Classic on November 21, 2010.

 Shaw won the Strongman Super Series Swedish Grand Prix and became the 2010 overall Super Series champion on December 18, 2010.
 This was Shaw's second consecutive overall Super Series championship.